AlexAutumns/ecomSite/README.md

 ## ABOUT

-This is a simple ecom site
+This is a simple ecom site made by **[Alex Autumns](https://github.com/AlexAutumns)**

+Design is partially inspired by [Amazon](https://www.amazon.com/)

+The server is a Postgres server.
+There are some example data in the server.
+Here are the [SQL queries](https://github.com/AlexAutumns/ecomSite/tree/main/sql).

+This is a WIP (Work in Progress), so some features are not yet finished / implemented.

 ### NOTES